 Find her at bethmitchell.rocks

 Sarah S. Davis lives among cats and piles of books outside Philadelphia.
 Her writing has appeared on Book Riot, Electric Literature, and Kirkus Reviews.
-She holds a BA in English form the University of Pennsylvania and a Master's of Library Science from Clarion University.
 Sarah is currently an MFA student in Vermont College of Fine Arts' kid lit program.
-She is working on a middle grade fantasy novel, a YA dystopian series, and collection of nonsense verse.
-Besides reading books, Sarah also reads tarot cards professionally.
+She writes middle grade, YA, and verse.

-After years of reading long Victorian novels, Becky Levine worked in closed-captioning, where they basically paid her to get rid of words.
-Somehow, that early mash-up of story and editing led to the picture-books she writes today.
-Becky is the author of two books for Capstone Press and is a member of SCBWI.
+Becky writes picture books and is the author of two books for Capstone Press and is a member of SCBWI.
 She lives in California’s Santa Cruz mountains and works as Grants Manager for a regional nonprofit.
-In her free time, Becky travels with her husband in their Vanagon, including frequent road-trips to visit their son, and knits very simple baby blankets.
+In her free time, Becky travels with her husband in their Vanagon.

 She also blogs at beckylevine.com.